Police and Public Safety

 Interested in a Career with Mason Police?

-Sworn and non-sworn employment opportunities are available at jobs.edu.edu or Handshake.
+Sworn and non-sworn employment opportunities are available at jobs.gmu.edu or Handshake.

 Benefits